 The Children's Cancer and Leukaemia Group (CCLG) produces booklets for parents and brothers and sisters of children with cancer that you may find helpful.
 You can download these from their website.

-CLIC Sargent can offer help and support for parents who have a child recently diagnosed, or living with childhood cancer.
+Young Lives vs Cancer (previously called CLIC Sargent) can offer help and support for parents who have a child recently diagnosed, or living with childhood cancer.
 They can also help you access financial support.

 Maggie’s is a national charity with centres across the UK.
 They offer care and support to people affected by cancer.
 Each centre is beside an NHS cancer hospital and is run by specialist staff.
 If you’re not near a centre, you can access support and information on their website.

-The Future Fertility Trust is run by a team of doctors, researchers and tissue bank specialists from the University of Oxford and the Oxford University Hospitals NHS Foundation Trust.
+The Future Fertility Programme is run by a team of doctors, researchers and tissue bank specialists.
+They are part of Oxford University Hospitals (OUH).

 Other sources of help